 Original: That description fits you to a tee.

 Correct : That description fits you to a T.

 This expression, whose origin is uncertain, refers to the letter T (or perhaps something with that shape), not to the spike on which a golf ball is placed or anything else spelled tee.

-9 Responses to “Vocabulary Quiz #4: Idiomatic Expressions”
+9 thoughts on “Vocabulary Quiz #4: Idiomatic Expressions”